 2) Even though he sinned publicly and involved others, he knew his sin was a private matter between him and his Creator.
 “Against you only have I sinned and done this evil in Thy sight.”
 While David’s actions had many, many earthly consequences, he also understood the heavenly ones.
 It grieved him to betray the Living God, and it was to the Living God he turned for restoration.
 While there are always earthly consequences to sin, our repentance needs to be personal and private between us and the Lord.

 3) “You are right in your verdict and justified when you judge.”
 Even though he was a king who could have had Nathan killed for revealing his sins, David accepted God’s authority in his life.
 He didn’t rationalize or equivocate, he didn’t tap-dance or make further excuses.
-He didn’t hire defense attorneys or try to circumvent the law.
+David didn’t hire defense attorneys or try to circumvent the law.
 He acknowledged his transgressions and placed himself willingly under the verdict of a Righteous Judge.

 It’s Your Call